 The microphone's recording quality is poor.
 Recorded speech sounds muffled and lacking in detail.
 The microphone also peaks easily and cuts out from time to time.

 This microphone doesn’t handle noise very well.
 It struggles to isolate speech from even moderate ambient noise, making these in-ears a poor choice for calls in environments like a busy street.
 The mic should be fine in quiet environments, however.

 The Jaybird Vista have a mediocre battery performance.
 While their approximately five and a half hours of continuous battery life should be more than enough for workouts, they aren't likely to last a day at work.
 Worse still, they take over two hours to charge.
 On the upside, they can turn off automatically after 15 minutes of inactivity to save power.
 For sports earbuds with better battery performance, check out the Jabra Elite Active 75t Truly Wireless.

 The Jaybird MySound is a great app for iOS and Android that gives you access to a parametric equalizer as well as a community-oriented platform to share your presets and playlists.
 You can also use it to find the earbuds' last known location if you misplace them.
 It also offers functions for adjusting their auto-off timer and remapping their control scheme.
 While they lack some additional features like room effects and an in-app player, the app is a useful tool to personalize your listening experience.
 Note that the in-app media player is available only after linking your Spotify Premium account inside the app.

 These truly wireless headphones support Bluetooth 5.0, but unfortunately can’t be connected to multiple devices simultaneously and don’t support NFC.
 On the upside, their pairing procedure is quick and easy.

-They come with a charging case that holds about 10 additional hours of charge.
+The Jaybird Vista come with a charging case that supplies roughly 10 additional hours of charge.
 The case doesn’t have any inputs other than the USB-C charging port.